harsh317/Zoom-Clone/README.md

 ## If want to Elaborate
 ### If you want to elaborate then you can Do the following
 - Add A login Screen where user can login
-- Get chat User to login mail's name
+- Show the user logined name in chat and video
 - If you are logined (You can store login information in localstorage) then show screen for joining room